abinit/abinit_web/docs/planning.md

 **For bug fixes and releases**

-:red_circle: August 7, 2026 :
+[DONE] August 7, 2026 :
-Merge ABINITv10.8.2 contributions, to reach frozen v10.8.3 for public release.
+Merge ABINITv10.8.2 contributions, to reach frozen v10.8.3 (9f5ce3f7ef) for public release.
 Due to the forthcoming migration, this is the last release of the v10.8 series.

 [DONE] May 22, 2026 :
 Merge ABINITv10.8.0 contributions, to reach frozen v10.8.1 (e10f401a).
 This is a beta release for the EPW school.
 Start ABINITv10.8.2 (6726daa0)